Career Guidance

 What opportunities do students get for careers education, information, advice and guidance (CEIAG) at Fareham Academy?

 Students at Fareham Academy value careers education because it supports them in making informed decisions about their future.
-We have a strong working relationship with EBP South Ltd (Education Business Partnership) whom we use for delivering 1:1 information, advice and guidance along with group career sessions.
-EBP South Ltd is a Matrix Accredited Organisation and our Careers Practitioner is working towards the Level 6 qualification in Careers Information, Advice and Guidance.
-At Fareham Academy, we believe all our students (Year 7 to 11) benefit from participating in some form of careers education and this is done by the following means:
+We have our own Level 6 qualified Careers Practitioner to provide one-to-one support for students making their post-16 destination decisions through one-to-one appointments, assisting students with their college applications (on request if needed), and providing career workshops for our students on RAK days.
+At Fareham Academy, we believe all our students (Year 7 to 11) benefit from participating in some form of careers education, and this is done by the following means:

-• Help with basic career management skills like CV writing, CV building, job searches and job interviews.
+Help with basic career management skills such as CV writing, CV building, job searches, and job interviews.

-How the Academy assesses the impact of the Careers Programme on pupils
+How does the Academy assess the impact of the Careers Programme on students?